Group home: Foster care and family support for children

 A group home can also refer to family homes in which children and youth of the foster care system are placed, sometimes until foster families are found for them, sometimes for long-term care.
 Homes which are termed group foster care operate under other standards than those termed group homes, including different management systems and departments.

 Unrelated children or sibling groups live in a home-like setting with either a set of house parents or a rotating staff of trained caregivers.
 Specialized therapeutic or treatment group homes are available to meet the needs of children with emotional, intellectual, physical, medical and/or behavioral difficulties.

 Group homes for children provide an alternative to traditional foster care, though family support to the birth, adoptive, and foster families are often first recommended.
 Several sources state that, in comparison to other placement alternatives, this form of care is the most restrictive for youth in the foster care system.
-The term group home is often confused with lock-down treatment centers, which are required to have eyes-on every so often due to behavioral and mental challenges of the children and youth they serve.
+The term group home is often confused with lock-down treatment centers, which are required to have eyes-on every so often due to behavioral and intellectual disabilities of the children and youth they serve.
 There are also less restrictive forms of group homes, which often use the house parent model.
 Those organizations are due to their visual comparability to several foster families within a certain area as well as their connectedness to each other, the community and internally best described as residential child care communities.

 Group homes and foster homes have been compared and studied in national samples.
 Group homes were studied as part of a national sample of community living for individuals with severe disabilities, and small group homes six or under were among the recommended options, often for adults.